Shank0045/lazarev/README.md

 🪀 LAZAREV Website Clone
 🚀 A high-fidelity front-end clone of the LAZAREV Digital Product Design Agency website — built to showcase modern web animations, responsive layouts, and interactive design using pure HTML, CSS, and JavaScript.

+⚠️ Note: This project is currently optimized for laptops and desktops only.
+Mobile responsiveness is not yet supported.

 🔗 Live Demo
 📁 https://shank0045.github.io/lazarev/

 📌 Overview
 This project replicates the award-winning design aesthetic of LAZAREV — blending minimalism, smooth scrolling, and advanced UI/UX patterns.
 It’s perfect for developers looking to sharpen their front-end skills through real-world design implementation.